- Allow a minimum of 5 business days BEFORE you call us regarding the status of your petition.

 Other Important Conditions:

 The applicant of the protocol or the faculty advisor (if the applicant is a student) take full responsibility that the study will be conducted in the guidelines listed by the research team in the protocol.
-Any alteration to the protocol can be done only after obtaining written approval from the IRb or the Office of Compliance.
+Any alteration to the protocol can be done only after obtaining written approval from the IRb or the Office of Research Compliance.
 Starting from August, 2015, major changes to the procedures and the instruments will not be allowed and the researchers will be directed to complete a new application.

 Denial of Exemption:

 A protocol may be denied approval due to either noncompliance or the proposed study may not qualify the exemption status.
-In both cases, the Office of Compliance will make every effort to help the researchers to address the compliance concerns.
+In both cases, the Office of Research Compliance will make every effort to help the researchers to address the compliance concerns.
 In rare instances, where the proposed study could not be achieved under the exemption criteria, the researcher will be asked to resubmit a fresh application to be reviewed under either expedited or full committee mechanism.

 Refer to Expedited: